-Good cause includes, but is not limited to, the following:
+Good cause includes, but is not limited to the following:

-- unavailability of care for children 6 through 11 (based on the person's statement); - discrimination by an employer based on age, race, sex, color, handicap, religious belief, national origin or political beliefs; - work demands or conditions that make continued employment unreasonable (example: not being paid on time); - unavailability of transportation; - a change of job; - illness of the person or another household member; - household emergency; - a work schedule conflict that prevented the person from participating in E&T; - relocation to another county or political subdivision because of another household member's employment or school enrollment; - resignations by people under 60 years old that the employer recognizes as retirement; - a job change that does not happen or results in employment of less than 20 hours a week, or weekly earnings of less than the federal minimum wage multiplied by 20 hours; - a habitual job change (Example: migrant work or construction habitually require workers to move from one employer to another); or - an unsuitable job.
+- unavailability of care for children 6 through 11 (based on the person's statement); - discrimination by an employer based on age, race, sex, color, handicap, religious belief, national origin or political beliefs; - work demands or conditions that make continued employment unreasonable (example: not being paid on time); - the person is a survivor of family violence; - unavailability of transportation; - a change of job; - illness of the person or another household member; - at least half time enrollment in a recognized school, training program, or institution of higher education requiring the primary wage earner to quit a job; - household emergency; - a work schedule conflict that prevented the person from participating in E&T; - relocation to another county or political subdivision because of another household member's employment or school enrollment; - resignations by people under 60 years old that the employer recognizes as retirement; - a job change that does not happen or results in employment of less than 20 hours a week, or weekly earnings of less than the federal minimum wage multiplied by 20 hours; - a habitual job change (Example: migrant work or construction habitually require workers to move from one employer to another); or - an unsuitable job.
 Employment is unsuitable if the: - wages are less than the highest of: - the applicable federal minimum wage; or - 80% of the federal minimum wage, if the federal minimum wage is not applicable; or - o average hourly wage based on piece-rate is less than minimum wage; - household member must join, resign from, or not join a labor organization as a condition of employment; or - work is at a place subject to a strike or lock-out at the time of the offer with these exceptions:

-- the strike was enjoined under Section 208 of the Labor- Management Relations Act (29 U.S.C.
-178-Taft Hartley Act); or - an injunction was issued under Section 10 of the Railway Labor Act (45 U.S.C.
-160); - o degree of risk to health and safety is unreasonable; - commuting time from the household member's home to the job is more than two hours a day (Taking a child to and from a childcare facility is not included); - distance from home to the job is unreasonable because, after considering commuting time and costs, the person earns less than minimum wage; - o distance to the job prohibits walking and transportation is unavailable; - working hours or nature of the employment interferes with the member's religious beliefs; or - job is outside the person's usual line of work.
+the strike was enjoined under Section 208 of the Labor- Management Relations Act (29 U.S.C.
+178-Taft Hartley Act); or an injunction was issued under Section 10 of the Railway Labor Act (45 U.S.C.
+160); 0 degree of risk to health and safety is unreasonable; 0 household member is physically or mentally unfit for the job; 0 commuting time from the household member's home to the job is more than two hours a day (Taking a child to and from a childcare facility is not included); 0 distance from home to the job is unreasonable because, after considering commuting time and costs, the person earns less than minimum wage; 0 distance to the job prohibits walking and transportation is unavailable; 0 working hours or nature of the employment interferes with the member's religious beliefs; or 0 job is outside the person's usual line of work.
 (This applies only during the first 30 days of registration and does not apply if the person voluntarily quits a job.)